 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Housing Authority of the County of Contra Costa, California's basic financial statements.
 The schedule of relevant statistics is presented for purposes of additional analysis and are not a required part of the financial statements.
 The accompanying Schedule of Expenditures of Federal Awards is presented for purposes of additional analysis as required by Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, and is also not a required part of the basic financial statements.
-The accompanying sa required by Uniform Financial Data Schedules (CA011) are presented for purposes of additional analysis as required of Housing and Urban Development and are not a required part of the basic financial statements.
+The accompanying Financial Data Schedules (CA011) are presented for purposes of additional analysis as required by Uniform Financial Reporting Standards issued by the U.S. Department of Housing and Urban Development and are not a required part of the basic financial statements.
 Finally, the accompanying Schedule of Completed Capital Fund Program